Diet and Nutrition

 - Amylase to digest carbohydrates.

-There are several types of pancreatic enzyme supplement, however, CREON® is most commonly prescribed.
-Enzyme supplements may be prescribed before and, or after surgery.
+There are several types of pancreatic enzyme supplement that your treating medical team may prescribe before and/or after surgery.
 The amount needed varies by individual and may change over time.
 Sometimes it can take a while to work out the dose that is ideal for you.
 An experienced dietitian will be able to guide you through this.